Ambereign/Ambereign/README.md

 Hi!
 My name is **Ambereign**, shortened to **Amber**!
 I also go by the names **Pest** and **Graham**.

 I am 21 y.o.
 (1/31), and I am a multifandom + OC artist.
 Warning for LOTS of yuri.
-I also really like the Pacesetter and Bondholder. :)
+I also really like the [Pacesetter](https://corporateclash.wiki.gg/wiki/Pacesetter) and [Bondholder](https://toontowneventhorizon.miraheze.org/wiki/Bondholder). :)

 If it seems like I'm ignoring you, please do not take it personally!
 Ironically this game gives me very bad social anxiety, so unless I'm with friends I am very closed off and shy.
-I am also typically offtab working on things, so I will not see you.
+I am also typically off-tab working on things, so I will not see you.
 Apologies!

 I am most active during clover / pearl season, as I find it a joy to hunt for them.
-Almost always on 18+ server sitting wherever.
-At night I'm usually high or drunk, so fair warning.
+Almost always on 18+ server sitting wherever, though at night I'm usually high or drunk, so fair warning.

 My art comms are open... artist alley located in the links 👀

-## 🍬 INTERESTS . . . ☆

-**TOONTOWN!!!** Heavily invested in Event Horizon specifically, but I also like Corporate Clash.
-I am also a nonsharing riako for the Pacesetter, my lovely wife.

-Regretevator, may be that one Pestkit shipper...?

-Object shows, specifically BFDI/BFDIA/BFB and HFJONE!

-Music-wise- Twenty One Pilots, Death Grips, Maneskin, Metallica, Korn, Depeche Mode, K.Flay, VyletPony, Crosses, Miracle Musical, The Caretaker, grandson, and various media soundtracks!

-Smaller misc stuff like minecraft args / horror mods, Markiplier, entymology, with other fandoms sprinkled in.

 ## 🕸️ DO NOT INTERACT . . . ★